haampie/FastPrimeSieve.jl/readme.md

 Short term:
-- Add a sensible, simple API that allows for iterating over prime numbers etc, such that package can be contributed back to https://github.com/JuliaMath/Primes.jl.
+- Add a sensible, simple API that allows for iterating over prime numbers etc, such that this package can be contributed back to https://github.com/JuliaMath/Primes.jl.

 Low-hanging fruit:
 - Multithreading (should be fairly straighforward)